EricThomson/nightmare_invasion/README.md

 # Nightmare Invasion
-A Python 3 clone of a Space Invaders clone adapted from the book *Python Crash Course* by Eric Matthes.
+A clone of a Space Invaders clone adapted from the book *Python Crash Course* by Eric Matthes.
+It uses Python 3 and characters from My Little Pony.
+Technical consultants: a bunch of first graders.

 ## Instructions
 Run `nightmare_invasion.py` to start playing.
 Note it uses the `pygame` package.